 Jeremy enjoyed a busy college career at the University of Arizona at Tucson, where he juggled studies, fraternity life and a successful online business.
 Upon his graduation in 2007 with a Bachelor of Science in Political Science, Jeremy originally considered several career options, but he points to time spent with his college roommates — all business majors obsessed with the stock market — as the driver behind his eventual decision to join his father, Ben A. Mandel, at a San Antonio advisor firm.

 In 2013, Jeremy and Ben opened MHD Financial with the firm’s other two partners.
 Today, Jeremy is a member of the Financial Services Institute, the National Association of Insurance and Financial Advisors (NAIFA), and a 2015 Top of the Table Member of MDRT.
 He’s active in the Alpha Epsilon Pi and University of Arizona Alumni Associations both locally and nationally, and sits on the Board of Trustees at Temple Beth El.
-He’s a diehard San Antonio Spurs and Arizona Wildcats fan, travelling to games with his wife, Lauren.
-Finally, Jeremy is a devoted dad to his golden retrievers, Duncan and Leonard.
+He’s a diehard San Antonio Spurs and Arizona Wildcats fan, travelling to games with his wife, Lauren, and their daughter named Maggie.

 Jeremy Mandel holds series 7 and 66 licenses in CA, PA, TX, and WA.
 For residents of other states in which registration is not held, proper licenses and registrations must be obtained by representatives before proceeding further.